deep-wu/deep-wu.github.io/index.md

 ---

 ## 📌 Recent News
+- **September 2025**:  Our paper *DICP: Deep In-Context Prompt for Event Causality Identification* has been accepted by [ EMNLP 2025]!

-- **Oct 2025**:  Our paper *DHSNet: Denoised-Modulated Hybrid-Semantic Scale-Aware Network for Low-Light Image Enhancement* has been accepted by [ IEEE Transactions on Multimedia]!
+- **August 2025**:  Our paper *DHSNet: Denoised-Modulated Hybrid-Semantic Scale-Aware Network for Low-Light Image Enhancement* has been accepted by [ IEEE Transactions on Multimedia]!

 - **July 2025**:  Our paper *Split-and-Combine: Enhancing Style Augmentation for Single Domain Generalization* has been accepted by [ ICCV 2025]!